Accessibility at the Royal Opera House

 Please contact the Box Office to book a wheelchair space if you have not yet joined our Access Scheme.

 If you will be transferring from your own wheelchair to a standard seat please also contact the Box Office.
 You can also borrow a wheelchair when visiting.
 Please contact us in advance to arrange this.

 Telephone: 020 7304 4000

-The rollout of e-tickets offers our visitors greater flexibility and security, and is a vital step towards us meeting our environmental obligations.
-For the 2021/22 Season, customers who are unable to receive an e-ticket, and therefore require a paper ticket to be sent to them, will be able to do so for a charge of £2 per UK transaction, or £9.50 if international postage is required.
+E-tickets offer our visitors greater flexibility and security, and is a vital step towards us meeting our environmental obligations.
+Towards the end of 2021, customers who are unable to receive an e-ticket, and therefore require a paper ticket to be posted to them, will be able to do so for a charge of £2 per UK transaction, or £9.50 if international postage is required.

 To use the assisted hearing facility in the Main Stage auditorium or Linbury Theatre, borrow a free transmission receiver and headphones from the Front of House Duty Manager in the main entrance foyer.
 This will amplify the performance sound.